 This qualification is specifically aimed at lawyers and jurists in general, economists, philologists and translators and similar professionals, who have recently qualified or who have some work

-The Program of the XXVI edition of Magister Lvcentinvs will count, as in the previous editions, on professorship from the different registration offices of the intellectual property rights (OEPM, EUIPO, WIPO, EPO, CPVO, CNMC, Autocontrol, European Commission, Ministries ... etc), as well as with specialized magistrates and professors who are experts in the field, both Spanish and foreign, lawyers of recognized prestige in the field of intellectual property, businessmen and other experts in the field.
+The Program of the XXVII edition of Magister Lvcentinvs will count, as in the previous editions, on professorship from the different registration offices of the intellectual property rights (OEPM, EUIPO, WIPO, EPO, CPVO, CNMC, Autocontrol, European Commission, Ministries ... etc), as well as with specialized magistrates and professors who are experts in the field, both Spanish and foreign, lawyers of recognized prestige in the field of intellectual property, businessmen and other experts in the field.
 In addition, the Master

 The Magister Lvcentinvs organizes intensive courses (entirely in English) about trademarks and designs, as well as several specialized conferences: one regarding patents and biotechnology, a third regarding plant varieties and a third regarding geographical indications.

 MODULE I: PATENTS,TECHNOLOGY TRANSFER AND DIGITAL INNOVATIONS